A Call for Better Open-Source Tools for Public Transit Research: An Interview with Riccardo Fiorista

 Caspar Hare is a Professor of Philosophy and Associate Dean for Social and Ethical Responsibilities of Computing (SERC) in the MIT Schwarzman College of Computing.

-Elisabeth Reynolds is a Lecturer and Principal Research Scientist focused on systems of innovation, economic development, and industrial competitiveness.
+Elisabeth Reynolds is a Professor of Practice at MIT DUSP and Principal Research Scientist focused on systems of innovation, economic development, and industrial competitiveness.

 Eric Robsky Huntley is a Lecturer in Urban Science and Planning, affiliated with the Data + Feminism Lab and Healthy Neighborhoods Study.